 Jonah Fried Crab Recipe

 Normally, for this Fried Crab recipe, I would use soft shell crabs but they aren’t available to me right now, unfortunately.
-I did find some Jonah crabs, however, which are the East coasts answer to the West’s Dungeoness Crab.
-They’re typically a little bit smaller than the Dungeoness and therefore a little cheaper as well.
+I did find some Jonah crabs, however, which are the East coasts answer to the West’s Dungeness Crab.
+They’re typically a little bit smaller than the Dungeness and therefore a little cheaper as well.
 I picked up these two bad boys for just under $7 bucks.
 So you really can’t go wrong picking up a half dozen or so for frying.

 Also, if you’re interested, be sure to check out a few relatable recipes I think you’ll enjoy.
 My King Crab Legs tutorial is phenomenal because I teach you how to peal the legs so quickly that your mouth never stops chewing between bites.
 My Stuffed Lobster recipe is one of the most amazing dish’s you’ll ever lay your eyes on; also incredible.
 And my Thai Red Curry Shrimp Recipe is easy and it’s to die for.